John Ericsson: Propeller design

-The relations between Ericsson and Stockton had grown tense over time and, approaching the completion of the ship, Stockton began working to force Ericsson out of the project.
+The relations between Ericsson and Stockton had grown tense over time and, approaching the completion of the ship, Stockton began working to force Ericsson out of the shipbuilding project.
 Stockton carefully avoided letting outsiders know that Ericsson was the primary inventor.
-Stockton attempted to claim as much credit for himself as possible, even designing a second 12 in gun to be mounted in Princeton.
-Unfortunately, because Stockton did not understand the design of the first gun (originally named "The Orator", renamed "The Oregon" by Stockton), the second gun was fatally flawed.
+Stockton attempted to claim as much credit for himself as possible, even designing a second 12 in gun to be also mounted on the Princeton.
+Unfortunately, because Stockton did not totally understand the design of the first gun (originally named "The Orator", renamed "The Oregon" by Stockton), the second gun was fatally flawed.

-When launched, Princeton was an enormous success.
-On October 20, 1843, she won a speed trial against the paddle steamer SS Great Western, until then considered the fastest steamer afloat.
-Unfortunately, during a firing demonstration of Stockton's gun, the breech ruptured, killing Secretary of State Abel P. Upshur and Secretary of the Navy Thomas Walker Gilmer, as well as six others.
-Stockton attempted to deflect the blame onto Ericsson, with moderate success, despite the fact Ericsson's gun was sound and it was Stockton's gun that had failed.
-Stockton also refused to pay Ericsson, and by using his political connections, Stockton blocked the Navy from paying him.
+When launched, the U.S.S.
+Princeton was an enormous success.
+On October 20, 1843, she won a speed trial against the huge passenger liner, paddle steamer SS Great Western, until then considered the fastest steamer afloat.
+Unfortunately, during a firing demonstration of Capt.
+Stockton's gun, the breech ruptured and exploded, killing visiting onboard observers of U.S. Secretary of State Abel P. Upshur and the Secretary of the Navy, Thomas Walker Gilmer (of the Presidential Cabinet of 10th President John Tyler, 1790-1862, served 1841-1845), as well as six others accompanying them.
+Stockton attempted to deflect the blame onto Ericsson, with moderate success, despite the fact Ericsson's gun was sound and it was instead Stockton's second gun that had failed.
+Stockton also refused to pay Ericsson, and by using his political connections, Stockton blocked the U.S. Navy bureaucracy from paying him.